 The Saline County Sheriff's Office is implementing a program called "Operation Medicine Cabinet" that will enable citizens of our area to dispose of unused, unwanted and expired medicines by turning them in at the Sheriff's Office.

-The program will offer citizens in our area an opportunity to dispose of expired or unwanted drugs by turning them in for proper disposal instead of flushing them or placing them in the trash.
-Proper disposal keeps our water safe, keeps drugs out of the landfill and most importantly makes it so children and/or pets can't access medications that are carelessly thrown away in the trash.
+The program will offer citizens in our area an opportunity to dispose of expired or unwanted drugs by turning them in for proper disposal instead of flushing them.
+Proper disposal keeps our water safe.
 Another benefit of proper disposal prevents illegal use of the drugs or theft of identity from prescription labels.

 Properly storing and/or disposing of medicine is one way to make sure that visitors to your home (relatives, friends, delivery persons, etc.) do not rifle through your medicine cabinet to feed an addiction or make a profit.
 Another product of improper storage of medicines is called a "pharm (farm) party".
 To find out more about pharm parties, Google it on your computer.
 A pharm party is when young people, high school/college students gather and put numerous drugs that they have gathered (stolen) from various people's medicine cabinets into a large bowl and everyone then just takes a handful and ingests them.
 This is called trail mix because of the many unidentified colorful drugs.
 This dangerous venture has caused overdose deaths across the county.